rubatopy/rubato/docs/source/tutorials/advanced/custom_components.rst

         self.name = "bob"

 Finally there are the update and draw methods.
 Called in that order each frame.
-In our custom component, we are using the draw method as a Debugging tool, and not doing anything meaningful.
+In our custom component, we are using the draw method to draw a players face, and not doing anything meaningful.

 .. code-block:: python